PGT - Preimplantation Genetic Testing

 Preimplantation genetic testing for monogenic conditions (PGT-M)

-Monash IVF also offers Preimplantation Genetic Testing (PGT) through advanced monogenic testing.
-This test is suitable for patients with a family history of a monogenic disorder who are at risk of producing embryos that are affected by that monogenic disorder.
-The technical name of this test is Karyomapping.
+Monash IVF offers Preimplantation Genetic Testing (PGT) for monogenic conditions (PGT-M).
+This test is suitable for patients with a family history of a monogenic disorder (such as cystic fibrosis or Huntington’s disease) who are at risk of passing this disorder onto their embryos and future children.

 - Fragile X